 Rajesh Agrawal is the Deputy Mayor of London for business since 2016.

 Rajesh was born and raised into a working class family in Indore, in central India.
-After finishing his education in 1999, he picked up his first full time job of selling website designing for 5,000 rupees (£50) a month.
+After finishing his education in 1999, he started his first full-time job of selling website designing for 5,000 rupees (£50) a month.

 In 2001, Rajesh got an opportunity to move to London and aged 24, Rajesh made his first journey outside India arriving in London with £200 in his pocket.

 After working in IT support in a small business in London, Rajesh started his entrepreneurial journey.
 As an entrepreneur, he founded RationalFX in 2005, and Xendpay in 2014, both companies utilising technology to reduce the cost of international money transfer for small businesses; individuals.
 With opportunity and hard work, from two person start up, RationalFX became one of the leading international payments and FX platforms in Europe.

 Sadly, not everyone gets that opportunity - inequality exists and one in four Londoners live in poverty.
 This is what inspired Rajesh to get more involved in community work and public service.